JarekErvin/JarekErvin.github.io/_posts/2016-10-20-Genre-&-Historical-Materialism.md

 7. Brackett, *Categorizing Sound*, 13.

-8. Karl Marx and Frederick Engels, *Collected Works*, vol. 5 (New York: International Publishers Co., 1976), 30.
+8. Karl Marx and Frederick Engels, *Collected Works*, Vol. 5 (New York: International Publishers Co., 1976), 30.
 I have modified the translation slightly to remove unnecessary gendering of language and awkwardness of phrasing.

 9. Ernst Bloch, *The Spirit of Utopia*, trans.
 Anthony A. Nassar (Stanford: Stanford University Press, 2000), 185.